We have placed on-campus courses into three categories:

 - Hybrid — in-person + virtual (50% or fewer students present at once)

-Our commitment to classroom safety has also entailed preparing a few non-traditional spaces for classroom instruction, including the Lindquist Sanctuary and Anderson Chapel.
+Our commitment to classroom safety includes a few non-traditional spaces for classroom instruction, including the Lindquist Sanctuary and Anderson Chapel.

 It remains our goal to maximize the number of fully in-person courses while providing a safe learning and teaching environment.